0cjs/sedoc/EE/tools/KiCad.md

 ### General

-Selection:
+Movement and Selection:
+- Right-click-drag to scroll; mouse wheel to zoom.
+- Click element to select.
+(For components, line or blank space inside it.)
 - Shift-select to add to selection.
-- Click element to select.
-(For components a line or blank space inside the component.)
 - Drag left to right: only components entirely inside the selection box.
 - Drag right to left: all components intersecting the selection box.